Mary Lee - MY PROVEN SYSTEM FOR SELLING HOMES FAST FOR TOP DOLLAR

 EMOTIONAL CUES AL CUES

 Once every room has a purpose, creating atmosphere is crucial to make the home desirable.
 Decorative touches of greenery, flowers, and coffee table books give life to a room.
 Creatively hung wall art can do the same.
 A bedroom that has one bed with one pillow and blanket may make the room seem bare and lonely.
 By adding a table with a lamp and a rocking chair draped with a lap blanket, you heighten its appeal.
 Be sure to add elements of the same color, shape, or texture to unify the room.
 Any splashes of color should appear in wall art or any place you want to draw attention.
 Learn to strike a balance between staging and living in your home.
 You can even seasonally decorate your home without dashing its appeal.
 The main goal is to keep your home clean and free of clutter that distracts would-be buyers.
 Even simple things can make a big impact on the final sale price of a home.
 You have two options for staging a home: do it yourself, or hire a professional home stager.
-I invest in professional staging for my clients.
+I believe so strongly in the power of staging and how it creates a faster sale and for more money, I invest in professional staging for my clients.

 TO STAY OR NOT TO STAY?